cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

    <details>
   <summary>When are you launching a stable mainnet? </summary>
-The network will launch when Game of Links is done (the other 2 games are held after the launch).
+The network will launch when Game of Links is done (the other 2 games are held after the launch) and its final is over.
 There are 146 active validators and all the tokens are distributed.
 As of the end of 2019, the ETA is summer 2020.
 We strongly encourage participation when GoL kicks-off!
   </details>

  <details>